thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 > the advantage of using GPUs for ML, which are hardware optimized for this
 > computation.

-Let’s start with a simple 1D convolution process, built via [transducers](https://thi.ng/transducers).
+Let's start with a simple 1D convolution process, built via [transducers](https://thi.ng/transducers).
 First, we need to define some (random) test data: